-Backup Verification is available for File Protection, File Archiving and System Protection backup jobs for BackupAssist v8 and later.
+Backup Verification is available for File Protection, File Archiving and System Protection backup jobs for BackupAssist v8.
 Backup Verification is NOT enabled by default.

 .When enabled, Backup Verification will perform the following steps to simulate a restore:

 - Open and read a sample of the backup files.